Custom code workflow actions

 - When you're done testing the action, click Save to save your changes.

 There are times you will want your code to reference something that shouldn't be widely shared.
-Most often, this is a means of authentication, like an API key.
+Most often, this is a means of authentication, like a private app access token.
 You can manage the secrets your function has access to directly in the workflow action definition.
+When using multiple secrets within a custom code, the total length of all secret values must not exceed 1000 characters.

-Once added, the secrets will be available as environment variables.
+Once added, the secrets will be available as environment variables, which you can access in the custom code, as shown below:

 At times, you may need to fetch object properties in your custom code action.
 Rather than using HubSpot's APIs, you can add these properties directly in the workflow action definition.
 Add properties and set property names to reference properties in your code.
 You can add up to 50 properties in each custom code action.